AdrianCGallo/starter-academic/content/home/experience.md

         Responsibilities include:

         * The **coolest** job I'll ever have
-        * Jumpin' outta helicopters to dig holes on steep hillsides to see how stable the soils actually were.
+        * Jumpin' outta helicopters to dig holes on steep hillsides to see how stable the soils actually were
-        * Navigating in a dense temperate rain forest.
+        * Navigating in a dense temperate rain forest with old school maps and an even older school GPS unit
-        * Driving on forest roads with loggers that drive like they're in a car derby.
+        * Driving on forest roads with loggers that drive like they're in a car derby
+        * Detailing our field observations and providiing justifications for limitations to harvest prescriptions

 design: